bailey27/cppcryptfs/README.md

 If you choose to give the volume a label, then the label will be encrypted in gocryptfs.conf.
 The maximum volume label length is 32 characters.

-You can right click on the mounted drive letter in explorer and change the volume lable.
+You can right click on the mounted drive letter in explorer and change the volume label.
 However, doing so will cause cppcryptfs to re-write gocryptfs.conf when the drive is dismounted.
 This does entail some risk to your gocryptfs.conf.
 Again, it's a good a idea to backup your gocryptfs.conf file somewhere.

 Then go to the "Mount" tab and select a drive letter and select the folder you just created the filesystem in.
 Then enter the password and click on the "Mount" button.